kjmears/kjmears.github.io/_posts/sketchnotes/govcampcymru2014/2014-09-27-govcampcymru-bill-oates.markdown

 tags:
   - govcampcymru
   - live

+redirect_from:
+- "/sketchnotes/govcampcymru-bill.html"

 ---

-Bill (whose surname I didn't catch) lead a discussion about public toilet provison across Wales that was surprisingly wide ranging.
+Bill Oates lead a discussion about public toilet provison across Wales that was surprisingly wide ranging.